pollfish/docs/android/google-play.md

 If you use proguard with your app, please insert the following line in your proguard configuration file:

 ```
--libraryjars libs/pollfish.jar // not necessary if you are using Android Studio or .aar library
+-libraryjars libs/pollfish.jar // not necessary if using Android Studio or .aar library
 -keep class com.pollfish.** { *; }
 ```